-Secure Dropbox Alternatives – These 5 Should Be on Your List
+Best Alternatives to Dropbox – These 5 Should Be on Your List

 Latest posts by Joe (see all)

-Even though we have many alternatives to choose from, Dropbox is still “a safe bet” for most people.
+Even though we have many Dropbox alternatives to choose from, they still are “a safe bet” for most people.

 There’s a good reason why that is the case.

 Why Dropbox is Favorite to Most of Us

 We all love Dropbox, who doesn’t.
 They always pushing for innovation and transparent with all their works.

 Dropbox is extremely easy to use and the basic plan has everything that an average customer needs.

 However, with the increasing demand and storage requirement for today’s usage, a 2GB free cloud storage plan seems not sufficient.

 One of Dropbox’s biggest advantages towards competitors is their ability to integrate directly into your computer without consuming its resources.